Podcast on the sights along the route

 The station’s facade is made of sandstone.
 To the left and the right of the clock at the main entrance, you’ll see an artistic impression of day and night.
 In the centre of the roof, there’s a statue of Atlas carrying a globe on his shoulders.
 To the side of him are figures symbolising steam and electricity.
 This 6.3-metre-high group of figures is designed to highlight the special significance of the station.

-Download the MP3 podcast: Hauptbahnhof/Münchener Strasse in Hessian dialect
+Download the MP3 podcast: Hauptbahnhof/Münchener Strasse in english

 Platz der Republik